Advaith-Kannan/Spatial-Transcriptomics-Using-SPIRAL/README.md

 ### **Repository Structure**
 All files are provided in `Files/`
 - `Dataset1.ipynb`, `Dataset2.ipynb` : Jupyter notebooks for preprocessing, analysis, and visualization.
-Clustering steps are included in the RMD files.
+Clustering steps are included in the Rmd files.
 - `Dataset1.py`, `dataset2.py`: Python scripts to reproduce clustering results and generate required outputs.
 - `R-File-DS1.Rmd`, `R-File-DS2.Rmd`: Since SPIRAL requires clustering steps to be performed on R, these are provided here as well.